-3. Elective Courses (36 credits): Six courses from the following four subfields of electives, and area studies, subject to the following distribution requirements.
-(May not be taken as S/Cr/NC).
-(Class of 2015: Please refer to previous catalog and electives list on department website.)

-a) three of these six courses (or 18 credits) must come from the student's main subfield electives list and one (6 credits) from another subfield list.

-b) One of the six courses must be a non-POSC selection.
-(May not be taken as S/CR/NC)

-c) One of the six courses must be an area studies course (If a non-POSC course, it will also satisfy the (b) requirement.)
+- 3. Elective Courses (36 credits): Six courses from the following four subfields of electives, and area studies, subject to the following distribution requirements.
+(May not be taken as S/Cr/NC). - a) three of these six courses (or 18 credits) must come from the student's main subfield electives list and one (6 credits) from another subfield list. - b) One of the six courses must be a non-POSC selection.
+(May not be taken as S/CR/NC) - c) One of the six courses must be an area studies course (If a non-POSC course, it will also satisfy the (b) requirement.)
 Approved area studies courses are listed below.
-Area studies cannot be used as a main subfield.

-d) Two of the six courses must be 300-level courses in the Political Science Department, and one of those two 300-level courses must be an asterisk \ designated seminar in the student's main subfield.
+Area studies cannot be used as a main subfield. - d) Two of the six courses must be 300-level courses in the Political Science Department, and one of those two 300-level courses must be an asterisk designated seminar in the student's main subfield.